THE DOVER WAR MEMORIAL PROJECT

 information compiled from various news sources, inc picture

-Stryker, A.
+Stryker, A. S.

-Born on 3 April 1952 at Shakespeare Halt, Dover, Staff Sergeant Alison Stryker died in a road traffic accident on 4 June 1976, while on service with the Royal Military Police in Northern Ireland.
+Born on 3 April 1952 at Shakespeare Halt, Dover, Staff Sergeant Alison Sybil Stryker,W437494, died in a road traffic accident on 4 June 1976, while on service with the Royal Military Police in Northern Ireland.
 The daughter of Mr and Mrs W J Barnes, she had three brothers, one of them her twin, Stephen.

 Alison had been a pupil at Shatterlocks school and then at Astor Secondary Modern, where she excelled at her studies.
 She worked in Dover at Avo's and at Youden's, the estate agents, before deciding to join the services, with a view to seeing the world.